 PRP or Platelet-Rich Plasma is a procedure where your own blood is drawn (autologous), spun in a centrifuge, and plasma and platelets are extracted and then injected intradermally to stimulate hair growth.
 When injected the platelets release granules resulting in decrease inflammation, awaken follicles, prolonged hair growth phase, increase blood flow to follicles, increase terminal hair (thick/strong), and slows follicle death.
 Studies have shown that this treatment clinically improves the number of hairs in treatment area as well as, hair density.
 (3)

 Our blood is composed of white blood cells, red blood cells, platelets, and plasma.
-Platelets play an important role in clotting as they are activated when they come into contact broken blood vessel wall (endothelium).
+Platelets play an important role in clotting as they are activated when they come into contact with broken blood vessel walls (endothelium).
 Once platelets are activated they release granules with the goal of attracting more platelets to aggregate/clump.
-Some of the granules that are contained within platelets include alpha granules which are known to promoted cellular growth, collagen production, tissue repair, angiogenesis, wound healing, and induces & prolong anlagen phase of hair cycle.
+Some of the granules that are contained within platelets include alpha granules which are known to promoted cellular growth, collagen production, tissue repair, angiogenesis, wound healing, and induces & prolongs the anagen phase of hair cycle.

 Some discomfort/tenderness at injection site which is generally alleviated with ice.
 There is also a chance for bruising as well.